benhdev/Connect/README.md

 > ```

 > [!TIP]
-> or we can utilize events and separate the functionality into a modular style
+> or we can utilize events and separate the functionality into a modular styled approach

 > <sub>init.server.lua</sub>
 >